GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 10: Which campaign had the highest ROAS last week?

 **Answer**:
-> Last week, your Holiday Sale - Purchases campaign had the highest ROAS at an impressive 11.58×—that's crushing it!
-Just to give you some context, the average ROAS across your workspace was 4.36×, so you're way ahead of the pack.
+> Last week, your top campaign was the Holiday Sale - Purchases, which had an impressive ROAS of 11.58×—that's way above the workspace average of 4.36×.
+So, it’s definitely crushing it compared to the rest!

 **DSL**:
 ```json